Table of Contents

 1. Off Air Install, 75K ft2 building

 In this example, Cel-Fi QUATRA is providing cellular coverage for four carriers in a six story 75,000 ft2 building.
-Individual LPDA antennas are located on the top of the building to ensure the best signal-to-noise ratio at the donor site for all four carriers.
+Individual LPDA antennas are located on the top of the building to ensure the best signal-to-noise ratio for all four carriers.
 Four coax cables are pulled through the roof to Network Unit.
 A Coverage Unit is placed on each floor, and a distributed antenna system (DAS) field is run out from each CU to provide great coverage.

 2. Supercell Install, 300K ft2 building